 Tak, who earned his bachelor’s degree in policy science, also is actively involved in the movement to prevent the construction of the Ishiki River dam in Japan.
 He recently returned from the area after doing video work to help raise awareness of the environmental problems and human impact associated with the project.

-Editor’s Note: Takuya Nii is one of six team members that will take part in the expedition, and is the sole representative of Japan.
+Editor’s Note: Takuya Nii is one of six team members that took part in the 2018 expedition, and is the sole representative of Japan.
 Read the other team members’ bios to learn more about this unique group.